OMENScan/AChoir/README.md

-# AChoir2
+# AChoir
 Windows Live Artifacts Acquisition Scripting Framework

-This is a fork of the original AChoir - Converted to MSVC and Win HTTP.
+AChoir has now been Converted to MSVC and Win HTTP.
-The original AChoir (Mingw and libcurl) will be left intact for those that prefer MingW.
+The original AChoir (Mingw and libcurl) will be left intact under AChoir-Legacy for those that prefer MingW.
 However, all future development will be done to this fork.
-Eventually this fork will become the primary AChoir and The MingW/libcurl version will become AChoir-Legacy.
-But that will not happen until this new version is stabilized.

 * AChoir v0.08 - Released as Open Source at my Live Acquisition presentation